Soulsuke/arch-zfs-tools/README.md

 A simple bash script to take snapshots of ZFS dataset.
 Just a handy way to manage a maximum number of snapshots.
+**NOTE**: the snapshot suffix is just there to add a human readable note to snapshots.
+It won't prevent pruning old automatic snapshots.

 ##### Help reference
 ```